philosophydan/philosophydan.github.io/CSPL.md

 published: true
 ---

-The Computational Social Philosophy Lab is an interdisciplanary group of researchers that QQQ
+The Computational Social Philosophy Lab is an interdisciplanary group of researchers that QQQ.
+For more information, contact Prof. Daniel J. Singer ([singerd@phil.upenn.edu](mailto:singerd@phil.upenn.edu)).

 ## Members